jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/I2C/Master_receiver/readme.txt

 specific slave.In the specific application, we must send the correct slave address, and the master and the slave may need to be connected by the jumper if necessary.
 When the macro I2C_10BIT_ADDRESS is 1, I2C communicate in 10 bit addressing mode, otherwise, I2C communicate in 7 bit addressing mode.
+When the data is received completely, the received data will be printed by COM0.

-  P4 must be fitted.
+  JP5 must be fitted to the USART0 port.
+JP5, JP6 must be fitted to the USART0 port.